kubernetes-sigs/hierarchical-namespaces/docs/releasing.md

 $ git push upstream <branch name>
 ```

 Do _not_ create a pull request for this branch!
-Instead, if you're a repo
-administrator, go to the Github UI and mark the branch as protected, which will
-prevent people from deleting it by accident.
-Otherwise, ask a repo admin to do
-this for you.
+Any branch of the form `vX.Y`
+will automatically be protected thanks to the rules configured on the Github
+project.

 ## Create a release